corecodeio/TechnicalRecruitmentBootcamp/README.md

 ## Recordings
 Please reach out to your Slack Workspace to ask for the link to recordings.

-## Interesting
+## Requested by you
-[Here](src/interesting) you can find different interesting links about the topics you learn.
+In case you request for any other sources of anything of your interest, we will be posting them [here](src/interesting).

 ## Help
 Please reach out to your Slack Workspace to ask for any help.